JerryI/wljs-docs/docs/frontend/Advanced/Syntax sugar/Decorating symbols.md

 ### ArrangeSummaryBox
 There is another built-in function for helping representing objects

+Advantages ✅
+- high-level, easy to use

+Drawbacks ❌
+- display mostly text fields and a single icon

+Neutral 💭
+- practically immutable
+- preserves original expression in the cell

 :::tip
 If you want to hear more about OOP-like objects in Wolfram Language - check this guide [Creating new type](frontend/Advanced/Objects/Creating%20new%20type.md)
 :::